lrspeiser/DensityDependentMetricModel/README.md

-# Gravity Gates: An Acceleration-Gated Alternative to Dark Matter
+# Gravity Gates: A Predictive Acceleration‑Gated Alternative to Dark Halos for Galaxies and Lensing

 Leonard Speiser (Independent Researcher)

 ## Abstract

-The Radial Acceleration Relation (RAR)—a tight empirical correlation between baryonic content and observed gravitational acceleration across galaxies—challenges standard cosmological models that rely on bespoke, non-baryonic dark matter halos.
-This tension highlights a fundamental trade-off between the flexibility of tunable halo models and the predictive rigidity of modified gravity.
-Here, we propose and test a framework, termed Gravity Gates (GG), where the effective gravitational response is gated by the local acceleration strength.
-This mechanism recovers General Relativity in the well-tested high-acceleration regime of the Solar System while producing an enhanced force in the low-acceleration environments of galactic outskirts.
-We demonstrate that a single, universal gating function, tied deterministically to the baryonic mass distribution, simultaneously predicts the rotation curves of the Milky Way and a diverse sample of external galaxies.
-The same framework correctly reproduces local vertical stellar forces, remains consistent with stringent Solar System ephemeris tests, and, under a simple metric mapping, accounts for the observed magnitude of strong gravitational lensing.
-By replacing per-galaxy halo freedom with a falsifiable physical principle, this work shows that an acceleration-gated theory of gravity can provide a unified and predictively rigid account of phenomena typically attributed to dark matter.
+The radial acceleration relation (RAR) ties observed galaxy dynamics to baryons with striking precision, challenging the need for bespoke dark‑halo profiles on a per‑galaxy basis.
+We present **Gravity Gates (GG)**, a weak‑field framework in which the effective response of gravity is a **deterministic function of the local acceleration**.
+A single, universal gate $\xi(g_{\rm bar};a_0,D_{\max})$ equals unity at high acceleration (recovering Newton/GR and Solar‑System tests) and **smoothly enhances** the force at low acceleration to reproduce RAR/BTFR phenomenology, with a finite plateau to regularize the deep regime.
+Using **one gate** and **no dark halos**, we show that GG (i) predicts the Milky Way rotation curve and **vertical force $K_z(R_0,z)$** within published bands, (ii) fits representative **SPARC** rotation curves with only $a_0$ varied per galaxy or via a hierarchical population model, and (iii) **reproduces the amplitude of strong gravitational lensing** (Einstein radii) under a metric‑only mapping with $\Phi=\Psi$, after applying the same stellar IMF normalization to both GG and GR baselines.
+We quantify falsifiability and Solar‑System safety (PPN sketch; Cassini‑level bounds).
+By replacing per‑galaxy halo freedom with a **single, cross‑domain principle**, Gravity Gates offer a **predictively rigid** alternative to dark halos on galaxy and lens scales.

-## Introduction
+## 1. Introduction

 Galactic rotation curves continue to strain the standard picture in which galaxies live inside massive, non‑baryonic dark‑matter halos.
 Halos can be tuned to fit individual systems, but doing so typically introduces one bespoke mass profile per galaxy and requires tight, system‑by‑system coordination between baryons and dark matter.
 A central empirical clue is the **radial acceleration relation (RAR)**: across hundreds of disks the observed centripetal acceleration $g_{\rm obs}$ correlates closely with the acceleration predicted by baryons alone $g_{\rm bar}$, with scatter comparable to measurement uncertainties.
 Any successful framework must either explain why dark halos conspire to follow the baryons so closely, or modify the low‑acceleration law of gravity itself in a way that **predicts** the RAR.